 Now, as explained in the Equipment section, you really need a good website or a blog to start a successful audio show.
 That is why we made this guide on how to start a podcast with WordPress as it is the most reliable website building platform out there.
 Not to mention it comes with so many features and tools you’ll be running it in no time!
 Here’s how to do it.

 Find the theme you’d be most comfortable with (might as well check out some of ours), choose the right plugins(s), define settings, upload your podcasts and submit them to iTunes.
 Easy, right? 🙂 Now, let us explain step by step.

-Once you choose the right theme (worth mentioning we do have just the perfect one, named Vlog and Voice), it’s all about setting up the proper plugin.
+Once you choose the right theme (worth mentioning we do have just the perfect ones, named Vlog and Voice, and some even more aligned described below), it’s all about setting up the proper plugin.
 But, before we dig deeper into plugin explanation, just to go over the Vlog theme, since it comes with a built-in podcast optimized subtheme so you can pick and use it as you please!
 The podcast theme option is designed to fully enhance your audio/video recording content and is easy to implement and use.
-Theme supports various audio/video player options, as well as a built-in one so you’ll have no trouble setting your podcast up with this theme.
-For more details and real-time tryout, visit our demo site and explore some more!
+The theme supports various audio/video player options, as well as a built-in one so you’ll have no trouble setting your podcast up with this theme.
+For more details and real-time tryouts, visit our demo site and explore some more!

 WordPress podcast plugins

 Podcast plugins are the tool that transforms any ordinary blog or a website into a real-deal podcast machine.
 And they do it much easier and efficient than you’d do with any other website-building platform.
 But, with so many plugins on the WordPress directory, which one to choose?
 Here are the ones we recommend.